 When you first start investigating the paranormal, it feels like a bit of a drug.
 Often when you start, you are visiting the same location on a regular basis.
-The first place you start your investigating is always going to hold that special place in your heart.
-It is likely where you have had a lot of thought provoking and even life changing experiences.
+The first place you start your paranormal investigating is always going to hold that special place in your heart.
+It is likely where you have had a lot of thought-provoking and even life-changing experiences.
 When you are visiting a place so frequently, you are going to develop an emotional attachment to it.
 I have been investigating out of Black Rock House for 5 years now.
 I was one of the first people to investigate the location and I know the location inside and out.
-It may be silly, but when I open up the house when I arrive I call out 'Hi everyone its Sarah Im here!'
+It may be silly, but when I open up the house when I arrive I call out 'Hi everyone it's Sarah I'm here!'
 I don't know if I am even talking to anyone or anything but I do it because I have that attachment to location.
 When you have an attachment to a location, you are likely researching the history connected to that location.
 It can become quite addictive.
-I have loads of folders of newspaper clippings, reports, biographies etc on the different locations I have researched.
+I have loads of folders of newspaper clippings, reports, biographies, etc on the different locations I have researched.
 You start to become attached to the people and their stories.
 When I first started investigating the paranormal, I was pretty honest in that my favourite part was not anything paranormal.
 My favourite part was being able to tell the stories of people who were no longer with us.
-There were not famous people that are remembered by everyone.
-They were the every day people that were servants, house keepers, families and even prisoners who often led hard lives.
-Some of them did amazing things that would otherwise never been known.
+They were not famous people that are remembered by everyone.
+They were the everyday people that were servants, housekeepers, families, and even prisoners who often led hard lives.
+Some of them did amazing things that would otherwise never have been known.
 By hitting the history books and finding all of this information about a person, I felt like I was able to share their story with people and honour them in a way.
-Of course as investigators we often look for evidence on a paranormal to see if whatever it is we think we are communicating can validate this information.
-A lot of people work backwards and will receive for example a name from a location which they then try to validate historically.
+Of course, as investigators we often look for evidence of the paranormal to see if whatever it is we think we are communicating can validate this information.
+A lot of people work backward and will receive for example a name from a location which they then try to validate historically.
 There is a big debate in the field if you should know this historical information before you go in because that knowledge is considered a bias and you can make connections that are not there.
-While that is a discussion for another time, when you do get what you believe is a piece of evidence relevant to a person or a location, it is pretty exciting and of course you are going to become a bit attached to that piece of evidence.
+While that is a discussion for another time, when you do get what you believe is a piece of evidence relevant to a person or a location, it is pretty exciting and of course, you are going to become a bit attached to that piece of evidence.

 When it comes to our belief systems and our bias, you will know from the many different topics I have covered in this blog on cognitive bias that the best way to combat this is to use critical thinking.
 But it also has me wondering, can this emotional attachment be used in our favour?